 We can all attempt to imagine just how big players are, but perspective paints a more detailed picture.
 The Jets’ veteran running back, for example, is Frank Gore, who called Becton “different” than linemen he’s come across before.

-Certainly Becton’s skill and savvy plays into that assessment, but certainly the lineman’s stature (nearly a foot taller and 150 pounds heavier than Gore) comes into account.
+Certainly, Becton’s skill and savvy plays into that assessment, but the lineman’s stature (nearly a foot taller and 150 pounds heavier than Gore) also comes into play.

 It’s also eternally entertaining to hear defensive players chime in, such as New York linebacker Blake Cashman:

 “I had to take him one-on-one, and let’s just say that didn’t go so good for me.
 Today in practice, first day in pads, he made himself known out there and what he’s capable of doing.”

 When it comes to NFL players, don’t overlook the little guys